shasibhusanJena/user-sync.py/docs/en/user-manual/oneroster.md

 In this way we provide maximum flexibility with the options for standard simple group mappings.

 ### The group matching definition
 In the above discussion, we did leave out a key piece of information - we have implicitly assumed that all of our target objects have a "name" filed that we can match (like "Class 003...").
 But, what if we need to match on a unique identifier instead (like SIS_ID, id, sourced id) or on some other custom field (course number, etc).
 Why should we be forced to use the name?
 Answer: we are not!
-The field named "match_groups_on" in connector-oneroster.yml allows you to specify exactly what you want to match with your group name.
+The field named "match_groups_by" in connector-oneroster.yml allows you to specify exactly what you want to match with your group name.
 This can be set to any available field on the target object (according to the api schema).
 In the default configuration, it is set to "name" for clever and "title" for classlink.
 This could just as easily be "sourcedId" or some other field.
-Assuming for the moment that we have set "match_groups_on" to **sourcedId**, we could write our groups query as follows (assuming that "5cfb063268d44802ad7b2fb8" is the sourcedId for the section of interest):
+Assuming for the moment that we have set "match_groups_by" to **sourcedId**, we could write our groups query as follows (assuming that "5cfb063268d44802ad7b2fb8" is the sourcedId for the section of interest):

 ```yaml
 - directory_group: "sections::5cfb063268d44802ad7b2fb8::students"